Trump administration claims Ukraine aid was stalled over corruption concerns, decries media ‘frenzy’

 Nevertheless, Democrats have used the reports and new allegations against the president to press forward—even as it risks backfiring by exposing potential wrongdoing by Biden.

 Late Monday night, a slew of key swing-district Democrats publicly offered their support for opening a formal impeachment inquiry.
 Seven centrist Democratic freshmen lawmakers who served in the military and national security announced in an op-ed in The Washington Post that if Trump pressured Zelensky to investigate the Bidens for political benefit, it’s impeachable.
 The lawmakers included Reps.
-Gil Cisneros of California, Jason Crow of Colorado, Chrissy Houlahan of Pennsylvania, Elaine Luria of Virginia, Mike Sherrill of New Jersey, Elissa Slotkin of Michigan and Abigail Spanberger of Virginia.
+Gil Cisneros of California, Jason Crow of Colorado, Chrissy Houlahan of Pennsylvania, Elaine Luria of Virginia, Mikie Sherrill of New Jersey, Elissa Slotkin of Michigan and Abigail Spanberger of Virginia.

 The Democrats wrote in The Washington Post they "do not arrive at this conclusion lightly."